-Caterpillars Count! is a project that relies on citizen scientists (you!) to help understand some of the most important organisms in our ecosystems—caterpillars and other insects—by conducting surveys of the plants and trees around them.
-These insects are an important food source for birds and other wildlife, and they have economic and environmental impacts on our forests and crops.
-You can help us understand how the abundance of these bugs varies from rural countrysides to major urban areas, and from coast to coast.
+Caterpillars Count! is a project that relies on citizen scientists (you!) to help understand some of the most important organisms in our ecosystems--caterpillars and other insects--by conducting surveys of the plants and trees around them.

-- First, find a participating Caterpillars Count! site near you and help conduct some surveys.
-See this page for an interactive map of existing Caterpillars Count! locations, and this page for details about our survey protocol.
+- Find a participating Caterpillars Count! site near you and help conduct some surveys.
+Refer to the list at right, as well as this page for an interactive map of existing Caterpillars Count! locations, and documents on this page for details about our survey protocol.

-- Second, explore the data recorded by our participants both via the interactive map, as well as through our specially designed learning activities for K-12 students and environmental education groups.
+- Explore the data recorded by our participants both via the interactive map and data visualization tools, as well as through our specially designed learning activities for students and environmental education groups.

-- Third, if you are interested in starting up a new Caterpillars Count! site, please contact us!
+- If you are interested in starting up a new Caterpillars Count! site, read over the FAQ page and then feel free to contact us!
 Environmental Education centers, schools, botanical gardens, and other sites that receive many visitors interested in nature are the perfect places to start a long-term monitoring project!

 - Note that all of the materials from our Environmental Educator's workshop are available on the Participate page as are several videos ( Part 1; Part 2; Part 3) of our educators' workshop at the NC Botanical Garden.